• Recipes

 chocolate sour cream pound cake recipe

-Today I'm spilling the cocoa beans on my all-time favorite classic chocolate pound cake recipe.
+Today I'm spilling the cocoa beans on my best classic chocolate pound cake recipe.
 It's velvety, moist, and decadent, with simple ingredients like unsweetened cocoa powder, whole milk, brown sugar, and sour cream (!!!) for extra tenderness.

-It bakes in a standard sized loaf pan and the chocolate flavor is so rich and dreamy there's no frosting needed — just a simple dusting of powdered sugar to finish and your chocolate pound cake is ready to serve.
+It bakes in a standard-sized loaf pan and the chocolate flavor is so rich and dreamy there's no frosting needed — just a simple dusting of powdered sugar to finish and this chocolate pound cake is ready to serve.

 a cross section of chocolate pound cake dusted with powdered sugar.